Considerations when using food for learning purposes in the classroom

 Just think if long ago, children or adults were told they could not use food like berries and other products to dye fabrics or make paints because food was considered off limits to anything but for its nutritional value.
 As young children are given the opportunity to explore food for its potential uses at a level they can understand and through processes they will enjoy, children will strengthen their understanding of food products and gain a greater appreciation for the value and potential uses of food.

 However, as adults, we will naturally want to seek balance in what we allow young children to explore.
-I don’t see anything wrong with seeking balance between what you believe is “wasteful” versus what you believe is truly “developmental or educational”.
+I do not see anything wrong with seeking balance between what you believe is “wasteful” versus what you believe is truly “developmental or educational”.
 For example – I am not so sure painting with an apple is all that better than painting with an apple shaped sponge.
 But I do think cutting an apple, exploring the seeds, tasting the apple, and even putting apples in the water table can lead to lots of learning and conversations that foster greater understanding and developmental growth.
 Finding balance between using food because you want to do something cute with it or using food to foster new opportunities for development, growth, sensory, exploration, and understanding should be considered along the way.

 The Fruit Loop Debate

 Fruit Loops are an example of food products that are often used to promote various kinds of learning in math, color recognition, and art.
 As far as using a product like fruit loops for these purposes – I believe it is much healthier and developmentally beneficial to count, sort, lace, and create with them than it is to use them for almost any other purpose.
 Using a product like fruit loops for these kinds of learning opportunities allows young children to draw on all of their senses and to put them in action throughout the learning process.
-For young children, using all their senses to learn is an important part of the early learning experience.
+For young children, using all of their senses to learn is an important part of the early learning experience.

 For those of you in the early childhood profession…

-Lisa Murphy (the Ooey Gooey Lady) has some made quite a few other points about the use of food in the classroom but rather than sharing her words here – let me send you to read them for yourself: Using Food in the Classroom by Lisa Murphy.
+Lisa Murphy (the Ooey Gooey Lady) has made quite a few other points about the use of food in the classroom but rather than sharing her words here – let me send you to read them for yourself: Using Food in the Classroom by Lisa Murphy.

 In her article, Lisa addresses such issues regarding the use of food in the classroom as…